The Evolution of Risk Management in Global Investigations

 A substantial proportion of matters under investigation arise through a company’s own policy and process for whistleblower complaints, such as through employee helplines, staff exit interviews and voluntary communications by current and former employees.

-Greater protection is being built in for whistleblowers by legislative changes, which may further increase the number of concerns we see raised.3 For example, the Whistleblower Protection Directive is due to be implemented by EU Member States by 17 December 2021, and this will give protection to any person working in the private or public sector who makes a report regarding an alleged breach of EU law in a work-related context.
-The protection is wide and includes all current, former and prospective employees as well as contractors, unpaid trainees or volunteers.
-It applies to all businesses and government bodies with 250 or more employees from 17 December 2021,4 and UK and US companies with a footprint in the European Union will need to consider whether their whistleblower policies and procedures are sufficient to meet new standards.
+Greater protection is being built in for whistleblowers by legislative changes, which may further increase the number of concerns we see raised.
+For example, the EU Whistleblowing Directive, which provides protection to any person working in the private or public sector who makes a report regarding an alleged breach of EU law in a work-related context, has now been implemented by 10 of the 27 EU Member States, while draft bills seeking to implement the Directive have been introduced in a number of other Member States.
+UK and US companies with a footprint in the European Union will need to consider whether their whistleblower policies and procedures are sufficient to meet these new standards.

 Internal investigations may also be triggered by periodic audits and reviews.
 Many companies must by law conduct some form of internal audit or review concerning the truth and accuracy of their financial books and accounts.
 These audits are typically conducted annually by an independent audit firm, and the results are usually recorded in a written report.
 If any errors, gaps or other potential risks are identified, a company may decide to investigate and remediate any problems before the next report.